Eugener3/honeypots/README.md

 30 low-high level honeypots in a single PyPI package for monitoring network traffic, bots activities, and username \ password credentials.

 ## Why honeypots package is very powerful?
 The honeypots respond back, non-blocking, can be used as objects, or called directly with the in-built auto-configure scripts!
 Also, they are easy to set up and customize; it takes 1-2 seconds to spin a honeypot up.
 You can spin up multiple instances with the same type.
-For easy integration, the output can be logged to a Postgres database, file[s], terminal, or Syslog.
+For easy integration, the output can be logged to a SQlite database, file[s], terminal, or Syslog.

 This honeypots package is the only package that contains all the following: dhcp, dns, elastic, ftp, http proxy, https proxy, http, https, imap, ipp, irc, ldap, memcache, mssql, mysql, ntp, oracle, pjl, pop3, postgres, rdp, redis, sip, smb, smtp, snmp, socks5, ssh, telnet, vnc.